 Try to keep a record of what happens in all of your team meetings.
 Assign someone to take notes during the meeting and send the meeting minutes via email to all attendees.

 Make sure that anyone in the meeting actually needs to be there.
 Meeting attendees should either have something to contribute to the conversation or be needed in order to make a decision.

 Inviting everyone to a meeting just so that they are up to date on the latest information is unnecessary because you could just send them an update via email.
 With clear goals, an agenda, and a plan, it should become apparent who really needs to be at your meeting - and who doesn´t.

 Hosting your meeting in the wrong room is a recipe for failure.
 The space should be large enough to accommodate all of the attendees comfortably.
 It should also contain the supplies and equipment you need to successfully facilitate the meeting, whether that be a monitor to share your screen, a videoconferencing tool to connect with remote attendees, or a whiteboard and post-it notes to sketch out your ideas.
 If your meeting is going to last half a day or longer, provide refreshments and order catering.

 By avoiding these common meeting mistakes, you will be well on your way to having successful meetings that engage attendees, boost morale, and empower your organization to make more effective decisions.

-Our meeting room booking system and conference room sign solution for Microsoft Outlook®, Exchange, and Office 365 streamline the process of finding a meeting room, booking the room, and ordering from service providers.
-These tools will help you save time by allowing you to view available meeting rooms at a glance, order extra services, and view meeting schedules and book/extend/cancel meetings using digital signs located outside of meeting rooms.
+Our meeting room booking system and conference room sign solution for Microsoft Outlook®, Exchange, and Microsoft 365 streamline the process of finding a meeting room, booking the room, and ordering from service providers.
+These tools will help you save time by allowing you to view available meeting rooms at a glance, order extra services, and view meeting schedules and book / extend / cancel meetings using digital signs located outside of meeting rooms.
 Sign up for a free trial or free online demo to learn more.